craftweg/website/priv/posts/2017-12-12-is-our-brain-getting-highjacked.md

 ---
 title: Are companies highjacking our brains?
-excerpt: In this post I make a reflexion around the impact Internet is having in our brains.
+description: In this post I make a reflexion around the impact Internet is having in our brains.
 categories: [internet, highjacking, google, facebook, instagram, connected]
 ---